bjornblissing/osgoculusviewer/README.md

 An OsgViewer with support for the Oculus Rift

-**NOTE!
-This is work in progress and is NOT intended for production.**
-**Currently only supporting OpenSceneGraph 3.2.0 or later.**

-Last tested against Oculus SDK 0.4.0 Beta
+Last tested against Oculus SDK 0.4.1 Beta

 To be able to use the osgViewer::ViewConfig version you will need to use OpenSceneGraph 3.2.0 or later.